Before self-realization in 2010, my life was a deep pining. A spiritually enriched upbringing

-Osho arrived on the scene and moved me on to meditations.
+Osho moved me on to meditations.
 It was the most palpable step forward for me.
-After that, grace became a tangible part of life.
-I got married, had two sons and around this time, things started to fall away with speed and urgency.
+After that, grace became a tangible part of my life.
+I got married and had two sons around this time.
+Things started to fall away with speed and urgency.

 A living guru came along.
 She was a hard master on the exterior, and being with her was challenging and fruitful in equal measure.
 Her presence was fierce, yet her grace was magnificent.
 Her grace burnt away most of the conditioned mind.
 Without her, I will be probably still searching...